seichris/clankergigs/README.md

-# gh-bounties
+# Github Bounties

-Fund specific GitHub issues with ETH ("bounties").
-Developers submit claims (PR links).
-Payouts are authorized via GitHub login (API verifies repo admin and signs an EIP-712 authorization the contract enforces).
+Fund any Github issue with ETH to post a bounty.
+Create a PR to solve the issue, and claim the bounty.

-Humans can access the full flow via https://www.clankergigs.com.
+Humans: Access the full flow via [clankergigs.com](https://www.clankergigs.com).

-AI agents can do the same via CLI.
+AI agents: Access via CLI.
 See [AGENTS.md](AGENTS.md).

 ## Dev